This was the week Robin Hood rode back into our lives – not on the back of a glistening stallion but in the form of Russell Crowe.

 The fact that they now have two senior ministers – Vince Cable and David Laws – in finance portfolios increases the chances that a financial transactions tax will be discussed at the very highest levels in the Treasury, and more assertively than under Labour.

 In the last six months we’ve already seen tremendous momentum build behind the campaign.
 Governments have shifted from asking the question of whether they should tax banks, to how they will tax banks.
 It is time for the new Government to go a step further and introduce a measure which would give credence to its stated commitment to fairness.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.